rajatvijay/chat-notes/docs/TECH_SPEC.md

+> TODO: Remove things that does not make sense from a personal project perspective.

 - Tech Spec

   # ChatNotes — Technical Specification v1.1 (final)

   **Product version:** v1.0 (feature-complete)
   **Spec version:** 1.1 – 22 May 2025
   **Authors:** Engineering & Product
   **Approved by:** CTO / Head of Product

   ***

   ## 1 Overview

   ChatNotes is a **progressive-web application (PWA)** that lets users capture notes through a chat interface, then organises them automatically into category documents (Tasks, Ideas, Journal, Meeting, Reading, Misc).
 An LLM chosen by the **user** classifies and summarises notes on demand.
 The stack uses React, Tailwind + shadcn/ui on the front-end, Supabase for auth & Postgres storage, and **Vercel** (static hosting + Edge Functions) for deployment.
 No realtime/WebSocket channels are required; the client relies on optimistic UI updates and periodic polling.

   ***

   ## 2 Architecture

   ```mermaid
   flowchart LR
       subgraph Front-end (PWA)